IgorArshinov/Machine-Learning-TenserFlow.js/README.md

 # Machine-Learning-TenserFlow.js
-I used k-nearest neighbors, linear regression, logistic regression and multinominal logistic regression to create the machine learning models by using the TensorFlow.js library.
+To create the machine learning models I used the k-nearest neighbors algorithm, linear regression, logistic regression and multinominal logistic regression.

+I used TensorFlow.js and Lodash to program the algorithms.